-- In EU: the device conforms to the Essential Requirements according to Annex I of Council Directive 93/42/EEC for medical devices (MDD). - Hereby, ReSound A/S declares that the radio equipment types DA312i and DA13i are in compliance with Directive 2014/53/EU.
-The full text of the EU declaration of conformity is available at the following internet address: www.declarations.resound.com - In US: FCC CFR 47 Part 15, subpart C. - Other identified applicable international regulatory requirements in countries outside the EU and US.
-Please refer to local country requirements for these areas. - In Canada: these hearing aids are certified under the rules of ISED. - Japanese Radio Law and Japanese Telecommunications Business Law Compliance.
+- In EU: the device conforms to the Essential Requirements according to Annex I of Council Directive 93/42/EEC for medical devices (MDD) and essential requirements and other relevant provisions of Directive 1999/5/EC (R&TTE). - The declaration of conformity may be consulted at www.resound.com - In US: FCC CFR 47 Part 15, subpart C. - Other identified applicable international regulatory requirements in countries outside the EU and US.
+Please refer to local country requirements for these areas. - In Canada: these hearing aids are certified under the rules of IC. - Japanese Radio Law and Japanese Telecommunications Business Law Compliance.
 This device is granted pursuant to the Japanese Radio Law (電波法) and the Japanese telecommunications Business Law (電気通信事業法) This device should not be modified (otherwise the granted designation number will become invalid).